 He is currently working with various artists from Sudan and the UK on a visual music documentary that will celebrate the diversity of the daily lives of Sudanese workers.
 ‘Workers Beats’ will mix and record natural sounds produced by workers (carpenters, fishermen, weavers) using their tools of trade and synchronised with four traditional Sudanese musical instruments.
 The focus is on the collective sounds composed by the everyday lives of the workers.
 These shared sounds make the melody of life.

 In 2017 Fawi reproduced a traditional Sudanese film with students that was widely received and applauded.
 His work as the director of photography on a documentary celebrating the culture and heritage of Sudan gave him more motivation to narrate stories through film.
 He has recently worked as the Sudan Production Manager of 'Bouncers of Europe' a French film documenting the crisis of migration and refugees in Africa and Europe.

 ‘If art ever has a message, it is to understand each other…’ Mohamed Fawi

 Fawi is also developing a platform called ‘Afro-flix’.
-He is creating this to make it easy for people interested in film across the region to access Independent African films.
+He is creating this to make it easy for film lovers across the region to access Independent African Films.
 It will be a collection of films curated for and by Africans.
 He hopes that people can start appreciating different narratives and open themselves up to the beauty of diversity from across the region through film.
 The platform will also be able to get curators and creators their money’s worth since it is an uphill task getting funds for independent filmmakers.
 Perhaps this will also bring together Filmmakers and encourage collaborations from across the region and spark the film market.